 - Demand Response Energy Payments are Uplift.
 Energy payments to emergency and economic demand response resources are uplift.
 LMP does not cover energy payments although emergency and economic demand response can and does set LMP.
 Energy payments to emergency demand resources are paid by PJM market participants in proportion to their net purchases in the real-time market.
 Energy payments to economic demand resources are paid by real-time exports from PJM and real-time loads in each zone for which the load-weighted, average real-time LMP for the hour during which the reduction occurred is greater than or equal to the net benefits test price for that month.4 - Demand Response Market Concentration.
-The ownership of economic load response resources was highly concentrated in 2019 and 2020.
-The HHI for economic resource reductions increased by 796 points from 8261 in 2019 to 9056 in 2020.
-The ownership of emergency load response resources was highly concentrated in 2020.
-The HHI for emergency load response committed MW was 1840 for the 2019/2020 Delivery Year.
-In the 2019/2020 Delivery Year, the four largest CSPs owned 79.1 percent of all committed demand response UCAP MW.
-The HHI for emergency demand response committed MW was 2171 for the 2020/2021 Delivery Year.
-In the 2020/2021 Delivery Year, the four largest CSPs owned 85.6 percent of all committed demand response UCAP MW. - Limited Locational Dispatch of Demand Resources. full implementation of the Capacity Performance rules in the capacity market in the 2020/2021 Delivery Year, PJM should be able to individually dispatch any capacity performance resource, including demand resources.
-But PJM cannot dispatch demand resources by node with the current rules because demand resources are not registered to a node.
-Demand resources can be dispatched by subzone only if the subzone is defined before dispatch.
-Aggregation rules allow a demand resource that incorporates many small
+The ownership of economic demand response resources was highly concentrated in the first six months of 2019 and 2020.
+The HHI for economic resource reductions increased by 1184 points from 8261 in the first six months of 2019 to 9445 in the first six months of 2020.
+The ownership of emergency demand response resources was highly concentrated in the first six months of 2020.
+The HHI for emergency demand response committed MW was 1838 for the 2019/2020 Delivery Year.
+In the 2019/2020 Delivery Year, the four largest CSPs owned 78.8 percent of all committed demand response UCAP MW.
+The HHI for emergency demand response committed MW was 2277 for the 2020/2021 Delivery Year.
+In the 2020/2021 Delivery Year, the four largest CSPs owned 83.9 percent of all committed demand response UCAP MW. - Limited Locational Dispatch of Demand Resources.
+With full implementation of the Capacity Performance rules in the capacity market in the 2020/2021 Delivery Year, PJM is supposed to be able to individually dispatch demand resources.
+PJM cannot nodally dispatch because PJM does not know the nodal location of demand resources and the current requirements for

-Emergency demand response refers to both emergency and pre-emergency demand response.
+1 Emergency demand response refers to both emergency and pre-emergency demand response.
 With the implementation of the Capacity Performance design, there is no functional difference between the emergency and pre-emergency demand response resource.

-The total credits and MWh numbers for demand resources were calculated as of January 12, 2021 and may change as a result of continued PJM billing updates.
+2 The total credits and MWh numbers for demand resources were calculated as of August 4, 2020 and may change as a result of continued PJM billing updates.

-Economic credits are synonymous with revenue received for reductions under the economic load end use customers to span an entire zone, which is inconsistent with nodal dispatch.
+3 Economic credits are synonymous with revenue received for reductions under the economic load response program.

-&quot;PJM Manual 28: Operating Agreement Accounting," § 11.2.2, Rev. 84 (Dec.
-17 2020).
+^{4 &}quot;PJM Manual 28: Operating Agreement Accounting," § 11.2.2, Rev. 83 (Dec.
+3, 2019).